inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 5. Drawing nodes, way, and shape in *JOSM* based on map that you made in the previous session
 6. Change Objects
-7. Add informations to the objects using presets menu
+7. Add information to the objects using presets menu

 Outcome
 *******